hussamsi2040/agjkjablkiapmpbeglmdcmhnihlofija/README.md

 ## 🔒 Privacy & Security

 - **No data storage**: Your essays and API keys are not stored on our servers
-- **Client-side processing**: All processing happens in your browser
+- **Client-side processing**: Settings are saved locally in your browser
 - **Secure API calls**: HTTPS encryption for all API requests
 - **Local storage**: Settings are saved locally in your browser
+- **Serverless security**: Vercel provides enterprise-grade security

 ## 📄 License